zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

-If you press INV VIDEO (SHIFT+4) then system will send an ATE0 to stop the ESP echoing everything and then anything you type will be sent followed by a Return and Newline.
+If you press INV VIDEO (SHIFT+4) then system will send an ATE0 to stop the ESP echoing everything and then anything you type will be sent followed by a Return and LineFeed/Newline once you press Enter.
+The whole line is sent so you can use DELETE to backspace for simple editing before sending.

 You can also on TERMINAL use the EDIT (SHIFT+1) to go into immediate mode where everything you type is sent as you do it.
-In this mode to send a LF you need to Symbol Shift + ENTER after pressing ENTER (or SHIFT and 6 / downarrow) to send a  10 / LF / Newline.
-This makes AT commands more complex but this mode is more useful to use the program as a traditional text terminal.
+In this mode to send a LF you need to press SHIFT and 6 / downarrow) to send a  10 / LineFeed after the Newline.
+This makes AT commands more complex but this mode is more useful to use the program as a traditional text terminal to other computers.

+On TERMINAL if you press EDIT (SHIFT+1) again then you will be in immediate mode with a LOCAL ECHO in case the other end does not send you a copy of what you typed.
+If you see two of everything as you type then cycle around the modes again so ECHO is off.

 Anything the other end replies with will just appear.
 Note that at 14MHz you will get more text before the system begins to lose data due to the delays in